ibm-cloud-docs/CDN/how-to-https.md

    ```
    {: pre}

-3. If needed, open your Apache2 server configuration file. `/etc/apache2/apache2.conf` and `/etc/apache2/sites-enabled/` are the default locations for configuration files.
+3. Optionally, open your Apache2 server configuration file. `/etc/apache2/apache2.conf` and `/etc/apache2/sites-enabled/` are the default locations for configuration files.

-4. If needed, add your CDN domain as an additional **ServerAlias** to the virtual host for your origin.
+4. Optionally, add your CDN domain as an additional **ServerAlias** to the virtual host for your origin.

-5. If you had to modify your Apache2 server configuration, restart the Apache2 server with minimal downtime by using the following command:
+5. If you modified your Apache2 server configuration, restart the Apache2 server with minimal down time by using the following command:

    ```
    apachectl -k graceful